ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/00-introduction.md

 - Prio 3: update the 1st paragraph with more up-to-date examples
 :::

-How many cities with more than 100,000 people lie within 200 kilometers of Paris, France?
+How many cities with more than 100,000 people lie within 200 kilometres of Paris, France?
 How many people in Swedish towns with less than 50,000 people earn less than 50% of the average income of people in Sweden?
 How much more CO~2~ will be emitted if I travel by plane from Gothenburg, Sweden, to Düsseldorf, Germany, compared to if I take the train?
 How can I see if a text contains plagiarism, i.e., if it copied some parts from another existing text?